m-labs/artiq/doc/manual/getting_started_core.rst

    - their return value must be fully annotated with an ARTIQ type,
    - their arguments should be annotated, and only basic ARTIQ types are supported,
    - while ``self`` is allowed, there is no attribute writeback - any changes will be discarded when the subkernel is completed,
-   - they can raise exceptions, but the exceptions cannot be caught by the master,
+   - they can raise exceptions, but the exceptions cannot be caught by the master (rather, they are propagated directly to the host),
    - they begin execution as soon as possible when called, and can be awaited.

 To define a subkernel, use the subkernel decorator (``@subkernel(destination=X)``).
 The destination is the satellite number as defined in the routing table, and must be between 1 and 255.
 To call a subkernel, call it like a normal function; and to await its result, use ``subkernel_await(function, [timeout])``.